kavata9/Java-Interview-Questions/README.md

 * What is the difference betwee '==' and equals() when comparing Strings?
-* What are the 8 primitive types in Java?
+* What are the 8 primitive types in Java? byte short int long char float double boolean

 * What is the difference between primitives and wrapper classes and when can we use each?

+Wrapper class is used to encapsulate other primitive class in Java.
+It , as the name suggests, its object wraps the primitive data.
+For example it's wraps int to Integer and double to Double and so on.
+The term "wrapper class" in Java refers to the classes that represent the primitive types in Object form.

 * Define Encapsulation and outline its benefits.
+Encapsulation in Java is a mechanism of wrapping the data (variables) and code acting on the data (methods) together as a single unit.
+In encapsulation, the variables of a class will be hidden from other classes, and can be accessed only through the methods of their current class.
+Therefore, it is also known as data hiding.

+To achieve encapsulation in Java −

+Declare the variables of a class as private.

+Provide public setter and getter methods to modify and view the variables values.

+It’s because encapsulation has a number of advantages that increase the reusability, flexibility and maintainability of the code.
+Flexibility: It’s more flexible and easy to change the encapsulated code with new requirements.
+For example, if the requirement for setting the age of a person changes, we can easily update the logic in the setter method setAge().
+Reusability: Encapsulated code can be reused throughout the application or across multiple applications.
+For example, the Person class can be reused whenever such type of object is required.
+Maintainability: Application ode is encapsulated in separate units (classes, interfaces, methods, setters, getters, etc) so it’s easy to change or update a part of the application without affecting other parts, which reduces the time of maintenance.

 * Do objects get passed by reference or value in Java?
 Elaborate on that.
-* Explain the four OOP principles.
+* Explain the four OOP principles. a)Encapsulation
+Encapsulation is the idea that the attributes of an entity are enclosed in that entity.
+This gives context to attributes.
+This also allows the programmer to restrict access to those attributes so that those attributes are modified and/or used only in ways that the programmer intends to use them. b)Inheritance
+Inheritance is the idea that an entity can inherit attributes from another entity.
+It allows the programmer to create similar entities without needing to redefine similar attributes over and over. c)Polymorphism
+Polymorphism means “having many forms” which honestly doesn’t really help too much as a definition.
+I like to call it a way to have the same method, only different.
+There are two ways to do this:
+1.Overloading: The method name stays the same, but the parameters, the return type and the number of parameters can all change.

+2.Overriding: This is when a subclass method has the same name, parameters and return type as a method in a superclass but has a different implementation.

+d)Abstraction
+Abstraction is the process of hiding all but the relevant information about a thing to make things less complex and more efficient for the user.
+For example, we don’t need to know how a clock works in order to use it to tell time.
+Abstraction lets you focus on what the thing does instead of how it does it.

 * What is the difference between Abstract classes and Interfaces?
 * Is it possible to implement multiple inheritance in Java?
 * What is serialization?
 How do you implement it?